 When Should I Buy A Telescope?

-So, you want your kids to have an interest in astronomy, or maybe their friends love astronomy, and they want in too.
+So, you want your kids to be interested in astronomy, or maybe their friends love astronomy, and they want it too.
 What should you do in such cases?
 Do you buy them a telescope right away?

 Well, no one is stopping you from buying them one, but it’s better if you do some groundwork before getting them a scope.
 After all, it’s not a toy you are buying.

-First of all, you need to find out whether they really want to pursue astronomy as a hobby.
+First, you need to find out whether they want to pursue astronomy as a hobby.
 And if they do, how serious are they?
 Is this a phase or like getting into supporting a sports club that sticks forever?

 Take them to your local observatories and nearby astrology club events.
 If you sense they are enjoying the experience and want to learn more about the universe, then, by all means, buy them a telescope.